Karaokifyy/Karaokifyy/Sprint3.md

 ### __What is Karaokiffy?__

-Karaokiffy is an app for searching Spotify to make and modify a karaoke queue.<br/>
+Karaokiffy is an app that utilizes Spotify and Youtube's APIs in conjunction with LRC files from a database for karaoke from a user's Spotify Playlist.<br/>
-Each user can store and share their queues, using Spotify's Playlist functionality.

 ---